What Is Reusable Packaging?

 Reusable Pallets and Containers Help Businesses Achieve Zero Solid Waste Targets

 Reusable packaging is packaging that is used more than one time.
-It is often designed to promote durability, ease of use, ease of cleaning, ease of repair, and collapsibility or nestable design to provide inexpensive return when empty.
+It is often designed to promote durability, ease of use, ease of cleaning, ease of repair, and collapsibility or nestable design to provide an inexpensive return when empty.
 Reuse can also be opportunistic, utilizing packaging that is not necessarily designed for reuse such as lightweight plastic shopping bags or cardboard boxes.

 Reusable packaging can include primary consumer packages, such as beverage containers, as well as transport and industrial packaging.
 The focus of this piece is on transport and industrial applications.